ctphoenix/Python-Course-Material/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:89310e2304
 ## Exercise 2d

-The ratio of the areas of a circle and the square inscribing it is `pi / 4`.
+Consider a circle enclosed by a square.
+The ratio of their areas is `pi / 4`.
 In this six-part exercise, we will find a way to approximate this value.

 *** =instructions
-- `distance(x, y)` is pre-loaded from part `2c`.
-Write a function `in_circle(x, origin)` that determines whether a two-dimensional point falls within a unit circle surrounding a given origin.
-Your function should return a boolean that is `True` if the distance between `x` and `origin` is less than 1, and `False` otherwise.
+- Write a function `in_circle(x, origin)` that determines whether a two-dimensional point falls within a unit circle surrounding a given origin.
+    - Your function should return a boolean that is `True` if the distance between `x` and `origin` is less than 1, and `False` otherwise.
+    - `distance(x, y)` as defined in `2c` is pre-loaded.
-- Use your function to determine whether the point (1,1) lies within the unit circle centered at `(0,0)`.
+- Use your function to determine whether the point `(1,1)` lies within the unit circle centered at `(0,0)`.
 - Print your answer.

 *** =hint
-- Use your previous function `distance` to test if the distance between the point and `(0,0)` is less than 1!
+- Use your previous function `distance` to test if the distance between the point and `(0,0)` is less than `1`!

 *** =pre_exercise_code
 ```{python}